lowRISC/ibex/doc/verification.rst

    RTL/ISS co-simulation flow chart

-The flow is controlled by a `Makefile <https://github.com/lowRISC/ibex/blob/master/dv/uvm/Makefile>`_, here’s the list of frequently used commands:
+The flow is controlled by a `Makefile <https://github.com/lowRISC/ibex/blob/master/dv/uvm/Makefile>`_, here is the list of frequently used commands:

 .. code-block:: bash